cca-io/rescript-mui/documentation/css.md

----
-title: Plain CSS
----

 ## Usage with plain CSS

-It is important to change the style precedence order with the help of the `StylesProvider` component, otherwise the internal MUI classes will overwrite your styles.
+It is important to change the style precedence order with the help of the `StyledEngineProvider` component, otherwise the internal MUI classes will overwrite your styles.

 ### Example